mxstbr/mxstbr.com/pages/thoughts/tech-choice-regrets-at-spectrum.md

   published: true,
   publishedAt: '2019-01-10',
   title: 'Tech Choices I Regret at Spectrum',
   summary: 'Spectrum is an open source chat app for large online communities.
-With the benefit of hindsight, here are the technical decisions I would change if we were starting over.'
+With the benefit of hindsight, here are the technology choices I regret.'
 }

 export default ({ children }) => <BlogPost meta={meta}>{children}</BlogPost>

 👋 I am Max, the technical co-founder of [Spectrum](https://spectrum.chat).
 Spectrum is an [open source](https://github.com/withspectrum/spectrum) chat app for large online communities and was recently acquired by GitHub.
 We are a team of three with a predominantly frontend and design background and have worked on it for close to two years.

-With the benefit of hindsight, here are the technical choices I regret.
+With the benefit of hindsight, here are the technology choices I regret.

 ### Regret 1: Not using react-native-web